France–Venezuela relations: French investment

+France has been a significant investor in Venezuela, particularly in the energy sector.
+Companies like Total and Renault have established a presence in Venezuela, particularly in oil exploration and vehicle manufacturing.

 In 2000, French company Pechiney signed an agreement with the Venezuela government to invest USD 260 million over three years to expand state-owned bauxite and alumina.

 As of 2005, French oil company TotalEnergies was the largest foreign investor in Venezuela.
 In 2005, Total commenced negotiations with the Venezuelan Government over a possible US$5 billion project to develop heavy oil in eastern Venezuela.
 In April 2006, the Venezuelan government seized control of foreign owned oil fields including those operated by Total.

+Political relations

 Relation with Carlos the Jackal

 The president Hugo Chávez is known to have had a sporadic correspondence with convicted terrorist Carlos the Jackal from the latter's prison cell in France.
 Chávez replied, with a letter in which he addresses Carlos as a "distinguished compatriot".

 On June 1, 2006, Chávez referred to him as his "good friend" during a meeting of OPEC countries held in Caracas.

 On 20 November 2009, Chávez publicly defended Carlos, saying that "he is wrongly considered to be a bad guy and is to be praised as a key revolutionary fighter, instead."

 France summoned the Venezuelan ambassador and demanded an explanation.
 Chávez, however, declined to retract his comments.

 French Response to the 2019 Venezuelan Crisis

+France strongly condemned the Maduro government during the 2019 crisis, calling for a peaceful transition of power.